CM4all/pond/doc/index.rst

 - :samp:`date=YYYY-MM-DD` is a shortcut which shows records on a certain date (according to the client's time zone)
 - :samp:`today` is a shortcut which shows records only of today
+- :samp:`status=STATUS[:END]` shows only records with the specified status.
+If "END" is also given, then this is the open end of a range.
+Example: :samp:`status=500:600` shows all server errors.
 - :samp:`window=COUNT[@SKIP]` selects a portion (window) of the result.
 Can limit the number of records and skip a number of records at the beginning.